moorepants/dissertation/_sources/davisbicycle.txt

    Same description of the transducer as [Biral2003]_.
 [Biral2003]_
-   Biral et al. designed a custom steer torque measurement system for a motorcycle using a cantilever beam.
+   Biral et al. designed a custom steer torque measurement system for a motorcycle using a cantilever beam, :ref:`Figure 15 <figBiralSteerTorque>`.
    The handlebars were mounted on a bearing similar in idea to [Weir1979a]_ but the steering torque load is transmitted through a thin cantilever beam which engages the fork.
 The design is such that other handlebar forces will not influence the torque measurement.
 It includes stops in case the beam break.
    They report experimental values for torque that match their model predictions very well.
 The measure torques from -20 to 20 Nm for a slalom maneuver at 40 m/s.

    .. figBiralSteerTorque:

    .. figure:: figures/davisbicycle/biral-steer-torque-design.*
       :width: 4in

-      figBiralSteerTorque
+      :align: center
+      :target: _images/biral-steer-torque-design.jpg

       The cantilever beam design.
+[James2002]_, [James2005]_
+   James measures steer torque on an off-road motorcycle by attaching a lightweight secondary handlebar connected to the primary handlebar via a load cell.
+In the second paper he has a single wheel trailer attached to the vehicle.
 [Capitani2006]_
    They measure steer torque on a scooter during a lane change and turning to compare with their model.
 No detail is given on how steer torque is